jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 development.

-SBDG `minor` versions will always match `minor` versions of Spring Boot.
+[spring-boot-gemfire-name] `minor` versions will always match `minor` versions of Spring Boot.
-The SBDG `major` version will always be one version behind the `major` version of Spring Boot.
-For example, SBDG 1.1 is based on Spring Boot 2.1.
-SBDG 1.2 is based on Spring Boot 2.2.
-And, SBDG 1.3 will be based on Spring Boot 2.3.
-When Spring Boot reaches 3.0, SBDG will be at 2.0, and so on.
+The [spring-boot-gemfire-name] `major` version will always be one version behind the `major` version of Spring Boot.
+For example, [spring-boot-gemfire-name] 1.1 is based on Spring Boot 2.1. [spring-boot-gemfire-name] 1.2 is based on Spring Boot 2.2.
+And, [spring-boot-gemfire-name] 1.3 will be based on Spring Boot 2.3.
+When Spring Boot reaches 3.0, [spring-boot-gemfire-name] will be at 2.0, and so on.